 Key Takeaways

-Special assessments are fees levied by condo boards to cater for expenses not met by the regular budget or reserve fund.
+1. Condo Special assessments are fees levied by condo boards to cater tofor expenses not met by the regular budget or reserve fund.

-The amount a condo owner pays is often based on unit factors such as size, location, and type of the unit.
+2. The amount a condo owner pays is often based on unit factors such as size, location, and type of unit.

-The Condominium Property Act and the Condominium Property Regulation in Alberta provide the legal structure for special assessments.
+3. The Alberta Condominium Property Act and the Condominium Property Regulation in Alberta provide the legal structure for special assessments.